bigkahuna443/SkinModHelper/docs/guide/README.md

 Part 3: Miscellaneous
 ---------------------
-1. You can add color grades that render over your sprite for different dash values by placing them in "Graphics/ColorGrades/[your unique path]" and name the images "dashX.png", where X is the number of dashes the color grade should apply to.
-For example, if I had a 0-dash color grade, I would name the file "Graphics/ColorGrades/Bigkahuna/MySkin/dash0.png".
+1. You can add color grades that render over your sprite for different dash values by placing them in "Graphics/ColorGrading/[your unique path]" and name the images "dashX.png", where X is the number of dashes the color grade should apply to.
+For example, if I had a 0-dash color grade, I would name the file "Graphics/ColorGrading/Bigkahuna/MySkin/dash0.png".
+   * You can grab the base color grade from "Celeste/Content/Graphics/ColorGrading/none.png"
+   * Pick the color you want to replace on the sprite, find that color on the color grade, and then replace it with the color you want for that dash count.

 Part 4: Troubleshooting